ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 The updates applied should be updated in the external resource in IONOS Cloud.

-### Delete datacenter, LAN and Postgres cluster CRs
+### Delete a Data Center CR, LAN and Postgres cluster CRs

-If you want to delete the ``example`` Postgres cluster CR created, use the following command:
+To delete the Postgres cluster CR with the name ``example``, use the following command:

 ```bash
 kubectl delete postgrescluster example